 Are you looking for a new career that’s full of caring and compassion for others?
 An exciting career in the healthcare field that you could pursue is that of a CNA (also referred to as Certified Nurse Aide).
 CNAs can also be referred to as Certified Nursing Assistants, in addition to Certified Nurse Aides.
 CNAs provide direct patient care.
 Pursuing a CNA education could allow you to assist nurses and doctors with essential healthcare functions.
 If you want to be at the forefront of healthcare, becoming a CNA could provide you with the career fulfillment you’re seeking.
 Not sure how to get started?
 Don’t worry!
 Here’s our beginner’s guide to starting your CNA education.

 - Does this program emphasize hands-on training?

-- Exposure to important CNA skills
+- Does the program include exposure to important CNA skills?

 - Does the program meet the standards of your state when it comes to CNA education?

 Some training programs can be as little as four weeks however depending on classes and whether you attend full or part time can play a factor in the time it takes you to complete the program.
 This will vary depending on the specific program as well.